Eighth Grade (film): Themes

 According to critic Kyle Buchanan, "The biggest mystery to ...
 [Kayla] is the opposite sex", considering her interest in Aiden and taking online lessons about fellatio.
-However, journalist Chris O'Falt suggested Kayla is not truly ready for sex, but simply is "pressured to barter [her] sexuality for social acceptance".
-Time mentioned Kayla's claim to Aiden that she has nude selfies as being among the "classic middle-school indignities" depicted in Eighth Grade.
+Journalist Chris O'Falt suggested Kayla is not truly ready for sex, but simply is "pressured to barter [her] sexuality for social acceptance".
+Time mentioned Kayla's claim to Aiden that she has nude selfies as among the "classic middle-school indignities" Eighth Grade depicts.

 Burnham also criticized American sex education for not exploring sexual consent, as reflected in the "truth or dare" scene.
 Although Kayla is shown in a sex education class earlier in the film, she does not know how to react when Riley sexually coerces her, and apologizes to him for rejecting his advances.
 Film critics connected the scene with the Me Too movement, though it was written before the movement began.
 At festival screenings, moviegoers were visibly uncomfortable and yelled during the scene.

-The story also explores Kayla's relationship with her father, Mark, a member of Generation X, from whom she is breaking away, exhibiting typical behavior for her age.
-His attempts to communicate with her are frustrated by her fixation with her smartphone.
-However, journalist Sonia Rao judged Mark to be "the only constant presence in her life"; Mark is devoted to Kayla and later tells her he is proud of her.
+The story also explores Kayla's relationship with her father, a member of Generation X from whom she is breaking away, exhibiting typical behavior for her age.
+His attempts to communicate with her are frustrated by her fixation on her phone.
+Journalist Sonia Rao called Mark "the only constant presence in her life"; he is devoted to Kayla and tells her he is proud of her.